 It is not very easy to insert a silicon plug inside the cavity of a bullet.
 The cavity must also be made; hence the silicon perfectly fits inside and stays there.
 It must also have the ability to make controlled expansion.
 The polymer is also used in some cases as a hollow point plug.

-The Legality of a Plugged Hollow Point-
+The Legality of a Plugged Hollow Point

 Any modification, changing, and alteration of your self-defense firearm is forbidden in almost all states.
 So, it would be best if you did not modify a hollow point bullet to make it plugged.
 If carrying plugged hollow points is legal by your state’s government, you should buy from the manufacturing company instead of self-modification.
 If it is illegal in a state, do not even pass by that state carrying your plugged hollow point.
 You might face legality issues for carrying that is illegal there.
 Always know the law before traveling to a new state if you carry a firearm.

 There are some reasons why a plugged hollow point is important.
 Plugging makes a hollow point bullet more reliable, more penetrative, and enables it more controlled expansion.
 Plugged hollow point bullets should be your first choice if you use them for your self-defense.
 Never modify or alter any parts of your firearm.
 Use what the manufacturer provides and, of course know the law related to the firearm you want to use.